telerik/blazor-docs/getting-started/client-blazor.md

 # First Steps with Client-Side UI for Blazor

-This article explains how to get the <a href = "https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor components</a> in your **Client-side (WebAssembly)** Blazor project and start using them quickly.
+This article explains how to get the <a href = "https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor components</a> in your <a href = "https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server" target="_blank">Blazor WebAssembly app</a> and start using them quickly.
 You will create a new application from scratch, learn how to add the UI for Blazor components to a project, and finally, add a UI component to a view.

+> This article applies only to the following Visual Studio project templates:
+>
+> * **Blazor WebAssembly App**, which exists up to .NET 7.
+> * **Blazor WebAssembly Standalone App** for .NET 8.
+>
+> If you prefer the .NET 8 **Blazor Web App** template, then follow the [tutorial about .NET 8 Blazor Web App]({%slug getting-started/web-app%}).

 @[template](/_contentTemplates/common/get-started.md#prerequisites-download)